 What can help with feeling and being sick?

 There are lots of different anti-sickness medications available.
-Take the anti-sickness drugs as instructed by your doctor, nurse or pharmacist.
-You will find it helps to take the drugs regularly, and as soon as you are given them.
-Don’t wait until you feel sick – it’s easier to prevent sickness than to try to treat it.
-If you wait too long the symptoms can be harder to treat.
+Take the anti-sickness drugs as your doctor, nurse or pharmacist tells you to.
+It helps to take the drugs regularly, and as soon as you are given them.
+Don’t wait until you feel sick.
+It’s easier to prevent sickness, and if you wait too long the symptoms can be harder to treat.
 Many anti-sickness drugs work better if you take them 30 minutes before eating.

 What anti-sickness drugs are available for people with pancreatic cancer?

 - Cyclizine stops messages being sent to the part of your brain that controls being sick.
 It comes as tablets or an injection.
 It can be given with other drugs through a syringe driver.

 - Sedatives can be used for longer lasting sickness after chemotherapy, or for sickness from other drugs such as morphine.
 They include levomepromazine and haloperidol.
 They come as a tablet, a liquid or through an injection or infusion.